 ESPN is working hard to develop and enhance training standards that foster development of all current and future trainees and ensure that they have reached appropriate skill levels at the end of their training.
-More precisely, three training grants will be awarded to young paediatric nephrologists (or paediatricians working in centres with children affected by kidney diseases) within Europe to enable them to spend up to 6 months at one or more established paediatric nephrology centres.
+Up to 3 training grants will be awarded twice yearly to young paediatric nephrologists (or paediatricians working in centres with children affected by kidney diseases) within Europe to enable them to spend up to 6 months at one or more established paediatric nephrology centres.

 Applications for ESPN training grants are open throughout the year, however deadlines for applications are 1st September and 1st February each year so that the applications can be discussed at the ESPN council meetings which are held in February-March and September-October.
 The decisions will be shared with applicants within two weeks of the ESPN council meeting.
 Late applications will not be considered.

-The total value of the training grant will be up to 3000 euros or 500 euros per month for a shorter than 6 months stay.
+The total value of the training grant will be up to 3000 euros or 500 euros per month for a programme of less than 6 months.